awkena/qrlabelr/README.md

 ## FAQ

-#### How much does it cost to use this app?

-This app is free of charge.

-#### Can I use fieldbooks generated with FielDHub?
+#### Can I use my own generated fieldbooks in Shiny app?

 Yes, you can.
-This is in fact the recommended approach.

-#### Can I use my own generated fieldbooks?

-Yes, you can.
-However, you would have to manually select the input ID for the various column names/ parameters in the app.
+However, you would have to manually select the input ID for the various column names that correspond to the required label information.

-#### How do I access my generated labels?
+#### How do I access my generated labels and updated fieldbook?

+If plot labels were generated with the customizable functions, a PDF file containing the generated labels and an updated fieldbook would be saved to the user's working directory.

-On the Generate labels page, there is a download button which can be used to save all generated labels to a local machine.
+If plot labels were generated using the Shiny app, there is a download button on the Generate label tab, which can be used to save all generated labels and updated fieldbook to a local machine.

 #### Are generated labels compatible with popular page templates?